TalaoDAO/Gaia-X_Talao/README.md

 ## Repository content

-The Talao wallet repository: The Talao wallet installation code and procedure for an Android and IOS target.
+The Talao wallet repository is available there https://github.com/TalaoDAO/talao-wallet with installation code and procedure for an Android and IOS target

 The wallet is also available for download on the Google and Apple stores (“Talao wallet”, build > 1.2.0)

-The Didkit repository: library for signing and verifying Verifiable Credentials The repository for this doc which includes :
+The Didkit repository: library for signing and verifying Verifiable Credentialsn is available there : https://github.com/spruceid/didkit.

+The repository for this doc which includes :

-1. the python source for a basic verifier to the siopv2 standard for interaction with a wallet
+1. the python source for a basic verifier to the siopv2 standard for interaction with a wallet (/routes/login)
-2. the python source of a basic issuer for interaction with a wallet
+2. the python source of a basic issuer for interaction with a wallet (/routes/onboarding)
-3. the python source of a desktop “wallet” to interact with a verifier.
-This wallet is used to test a verifier.
-4. VC models for the Gaia-X Pass and the LinkedDomain
+3. VC models for the Gaia-X Pass and the LinkedDomain

 ## Implementation of the Talao wallet for Gaia-X